metal-crow/Dark-Souls-1-Overhaul/README.md

 * Max sized effect ids can now be sent over the network.
 This means any added effect ids are visible over multiplayer

 * Some spell types no longer lock your movement or rotation while they are being casted
-You can freely walk, run, and rotate as you are casting them.
-Also, you can roll cancel them during their windup
+You can freely walk, run, and rotate as you are casting them, and pivot cancels work as normal
 These include everything EXCEPT: Combustions, Firestorms, and all miracles but Lighting Spear and Darkmoon Blade/Sunlight Blade

 * You can now invade or summon phantoms __anywhere__, and can still do so after bosses are killed